lexfrl/react-layer-stack/README.md

 ### Store layers in your redux store

 `react-layer-stack` provides `reducer` (`import { reducer } from 'react-layer-stack'`) which you can combine into your Redux store instead of using preconfigured `LayerStackProvider`.
-This is useful if you want to store everything in one store (which is good practice).
+This is useful if you want to store everything in one store (which is a good practice).

 ### Real-world usage example